 But instead I just said, “Tea or lemonade?”

 It’s very humbling to realize you really aren’t all that important.
-I think God wanted me to learn to lower myself in my own eyes.
+I think God wanted me to learn that everything isn’t all about me.
+I’ve heard that humility isn’t thinking less of yourself, but thinking of yourself less.
+I needed to focus on those teachers and their needs in that moment.

 “Humble yourselves before the Lord, and he will lift you up.”James 4:10, NIV